l-aldarondo/Kickstarter-Analysis/README.md

 ### Some other possible tables and/or graphs to consider

-- For this analysis we could also considered pie charts, and histograms.
+- For this analysis we could also consider “pie charts” or “dot plots” to visualize the Parent Category outcomes and the same applies to Subcategory outcomes.
+However, a bar chart seems to be a better option since sometimes it is harder to visualize proportions with a pie chart, still this is a widely used tool.
+For  central tendency and distribution we could also consider “Histograms” since it is an easy way to demonstrate any tendency in the distribution of our data.